 Hotel Tonight

-Here you will find last minute discounts on vacancies from hotels.
+Here you will find last-minute discounts on vacancies from hotels.
 This is an amazingly simple app and it doesn’t take long to book a room.
 You may search in each town for sights and maps.
-Furthermore, you can check the reviews and photos of other travellers in order to be sure about the trustworthiness of each hotel.
+Furthermore, you can check the reviews and photos of other travellers to be sure about the trustworthiness of each hotel.
 It also has a 24/7 customer service.
 If you’re stuck somewhere and you need a room desperately, this is the perfect app for you.

 City Maps 2Go